radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/indexer/README.md

 # Indexer

 Indexer allows anyone to easily create their own index fund, utilizing resources created on the Radix network.
 Once a index fund is created, anyone can invest in the fund.
 Each time someone deposits XRD into the newly created index fund, the XRD is equally split across each token making up the index fund and the depositor receives Indexer Tokens.
-The Indexer Token is similar to an LP token and keep track of % ownership of the index fund.
+The Indexer Token is similar to an LP token and keeps track of % ownership of the index fund.

 ## Features